FCTL3314/FCTL3314/README.md

 ### 📃 About

-Hi 👋, I'm Nikita - An active Fullstack developer / Project Manager.
+Hi 👋, I'm Nikita - An active Fullstack Developer / Project Manager.

 My journey in development began in 2022, since then I have independently studied the necessary technologies and at the same time worked as a freelancer.
 In 2023, I managed to find a full-time job where I still work today.